wvanderwey/ROP/What-is-ROP?.md

 * read mapped to mitochondrial DNA is classified as a mitochondrial read
 * reads from a pair mapped to different chromosomes are classified as a fusion reads

+Given the read assignment into the genomic categories ROP will estimate relative proportions of the categories  based on the number of reads from the category.

 ##Profile of repeat elements

 We developed [rprofile](https://github.com/smangul1/rprofile) to categorize the mapped reads into repeat categories based on the compatibility of each read with repeat instances defined by [RepeatMasker](http://www.repeatmasker.org/) [[more details] (http://serghei.bioinformatics.ucla.edu/rop/repeats/)]

-Reads are clarified into the following classes:
+Reads are categorized into the following classes:

 * LINE
 * LTR